Aligning Generative Speech Enhancement with Perceptual Feedback: Results and Discussions

 We explored three loss combination schemes to train the target S2S LM $\pi_\theta$: \textbf{1.
-GenSE+CE.} We continue to use the cross entropy (CE) loss in Eq \ref{eq:ce_loss}, which is the original training objective of GenSE. \textbf{2.
-GenSE+DPO.} We use the DPO training objective in Eq \ref{eq:dpo}. \textbf{3.
-GenSE+CE+DPO.} We used both the CE and DPO losses by adding them without applying scaling because their magnitudes were reasonably close.
-The results in Table \ref{tab:compare_baseline} show that DPO loss consistently improves all speech quality metrics, with over 56\% increase in UTMOS (from 2.03 to 3.18) and 19\% increase in NISQA (from 2.505 to 2.984) on the w/ Reverb partition, demonstrating its effectiveness in enhancing perceptual quality rather than overfitting to UTMOS, the specific metric it optimizes.
+GenSE\textsuperscript{*}\textsubscript{CE}.} We continue to use the cross entropy (CE) loss in Eq \ref{eq:ce_loss}, which is the original training objective of GenSE. \textbf{2.
+GSEPF\textsubscript{DPO}.} We use the DPO training objective in Eq \ref{eq:dpo}. \textbf{3.
+GSEPF\textsubscript{CE+DPO}.} We used both the CE and DPO losses.
+The results in Table \ref{tab:compare_baseline} show that DPO loss consistently improves all speech quality metrics, with up to 56\% increase in UTMOS (from 2.03 to 3.18) and 19\% increase in NISQA (from 2.505 to 2.984) on the w/ Reverb partition, demonstrating its effectiveness in enhancing perceptual quality rather than overfitting to UTMOS only.
 In addition, we observe that the DPO optimization achieves better improvement on the w/ Reverb partition than the w/o Reverb partition, which is likely because recovering clean speech from reverberant+noisy speech is more challenging and hence leaving more room for improvement.
+In contrast to DPO-related optimizations, we observe from the GenSE\textsuperscript{*}\textsubscript{CE} experiment that using CE loss alone does not appear to improve the target S2S LM $\pi_\theta$.

-For speaker similarity (SECS), there is no clear evidence on whether the DPO training benefits or harms the model, since the similarity score improves on the w/ Reverb partition from 0.445 to 0.477 but drops on the w/o Reverb partition from 0.691 to 0.667.
-This observation is not surprising, since MOS and speaker similarity are not strongly correlated.
-For improving speaker similarity, future work could explore replacing UTMOS with SECS metrics.
-Although we have not used SECS metrics directly for DPO training, we observe that combining CE loss with DPO loss improves SECS scores on both test set partitions over using just the DPO loss.
-This suggests that CE loss may act as an anchor, preventing the model from focusing solely on speech quality at the expense of speaker similarity.
-In contrast to DPO-related optimizations, we observe from the GenSE+CE experiment that using CE loss alone does not appear to improve upon the baseline model.
+For speaker similarity (SECS), DPO optimization results in degradation on the w/o Reverb partition but improves on the w/ Reverb partition.
+Combining CE loss with DPO loss improves SECS across both test partitions over only DPO loss.
+These results suggest that incorporating CE loss provides an anchoring effect during DPO training, discouraging over-optimization toward speech quality that compromises speaker similarity, while slightly tempering the speech quality improvements achieved by the DPO loss.